xToken/CompMod/webpages/marine_overview.md

 	- Base RoF increased by ~8%
 	- Added damage falloff, starts at 6m
 	- After 16m, damage will decreased to 1 per pellet
-	- Tier 1 upgrade increases reload speed by 30%
+	- Tier 1 upgrade increases reload speed by 50%
 	- Tier 2 upgrade increases fire rate by 8%

 ### MG:
 	- Increased damage from 9 to 13
 	- Damage type changed to do full damage to players, 50% damage to structures.
 (Previously it did 1.5x to players)
 	- Lowered base clip size from 125 to 100
-	- Tier 1 upgrade decreased weight from 0.4 to 0.25
+	- Tier 1 upgrade icnreases clip size from 100 to 125 weight from 0.4 to 0.25
-	- Tier 2 upgrade increased clip size from 100 to 125 and increases reload speed by 40%
+	- Tier 2 upgrade increases reload speed by ~50%

 ### Minigun:
 	- Damage lowered from 10 to 6